QuackHack-McBlindy/yo/README.md

 Learn how to write your own voice commands in the [examples/](https://github.com/QuackHack-McBlindy/yo/tree/main/examples)

+For inspiration, view my [/bin](https://github.com/QuackHack-McBlindy/dotfiles/tree/main/bin) - which has voice scripts that ranges between easy to advanced usage.

 Read about the fuzzy matching logic in the [docs/](https://github.com/QuackHack-McBlindy/yo/tree/main/docs/FUZZ.md)

 Read more about the feature set in the [docs/](https://github.com/QuackHack-McBlindy/yo/tree/main/docs/FEATURES.md)